johnalison/WorkingPhilosophy/WorkingPhilosophy.md

 - Cultural-level sublimation: Socially unacceptable impulses are substitute for symbolic acts. eg: head-hunting replaces ritual cannibalism replaces casual cannibalism.
   Pinker argues  that manners and rules of high-society has a similar "taming" effect.

+- Leviathan: "Pre-state" societies probably much more egalitarian.
+If you dont like how your being treated you can pick up and leave.

+- Original Thinking: "Ill surely take the older well-worn path, but if I find a shorter, smoother way, Ill blaze a trail there.
+  The ones who  pioneered these paths are our guides, not our masters.
+Truth is open to everyone" - Seneca Todays conservative ideas where once controversial, cutting-edge, and innovative.

+- Alexander the Great: ATG probably just as bad as Hitler.
+  At lease Hitler thought we was doing good.
+  ATG just doing it for his glory.
+  Will we come to see Hitler as we see ATG in 1000y ?

+- Police Violence: Police should be allowed to use choke holds.
+Much safer than tasers (where head can hit ground) and much more effective if you know what your doing.